veronicaparayno/veronicaparayno.github.io/projects/plannernotion.md

   - Organization
   - Planning
   - Front End Development
-summary: "Efficiency and innovation to craft a versatile and user-friendly digital organizational tool"
+summary: "Efficiency and Innovation to Craft a Versatile and User-Friendly Digital Organizational Tool"
 ---